 You can be reassured that we will be non-judgmental and supportive; we cannot promise that you will get the outcome you want, but we will support you so that you can have your voice heard, and give you honest and accurate guidance about what your rights are and what options are available to you.
 Our team members are independent.
 They will work with you and represent your views and wishes and not those of professionals, friends or family members.

 Norfolk County Council has details of support available around suicide prevention.
 This includes a downloadable mobile app called ‘Stay Alive’ designed for those at risk of suicide as well as people worried about them.

 Independent Mental Health Advocacy

-www.mind.org.uk which has a great directory of information and support, including guidance on the Mental Health Act, the Mental Capacity Act and rights before, during and after someone is detained under the Mental Health Act and http://www.youngminds.org.uk/ which is specifically for children and young people.
+Mind has a directory of information and support, including guidance on the Mental Health Act, the Mental Capacity Act and rights before, during and after someone is detained under the Mental Health Act and Young Minds which is specifically for children and young people.

-https://www.mentalhealth.org.uk/your-mental-health which is very good as a source of practical help and self-help.
+The Mental Health Foundation is a good as a source of practical help and self-help.

 The Samaritans offer emotional support 24 hours a day, in full confidence.
-Call their free helpline 116 123 or email firstname.lastname@example.org
+Call their free helpline 116 123.

 The Wellbeing Service offers advice and support services, in crisis and in recovery.